RCHG/blog_backup/_posts/2014-11-20-Online-Coupled-Models.md

 author: ramiro_chg
 modified:
 excerpt: "Comment about Online Coupled Models"
-tags: [NWPM,earth-modelling, atmospheric-physics]
+tags: [NWPM,earth-modeling, atmospheric-physics]
 image:
   feature: sample-image-4.jpg

 ---

-> Post under construction: In this post I am writting step by step the topics I am learning about Online Coupled Models.
+> Post under construction: In this post I am writing step by step the topics I am learning about Online Coupled Models.

-**Definition**: By Online Coupled Models (OCM) I understand a numerical weather prediction model (NWPM) -or a climate model, global or regional- that includes also a parameterization with the gases chemistry and/or an aerosols physics-chemistry (if both are included they has to be also linked with a gas-phase module)[^1].
+**Definition**: By Online Coupled Models (OCM) I understand a numerical weather prediction model (NWPM) -or a climate model, global or regional- that includes also a parameterization with the gases chemistry and/or an aerosols physics-chemistry (if both are included they has to be also linked with a gas-phase module) [^1].
 The term online is included because there is an update of the NWPM due to the parameterizations.
 An offline chemistry transport model means a chemistry model whose transport and interaction are conditioned by the meteorological fields (but it is unidirectional).
 Note: The concept of online coupled model may be applied also to ocean-atmosphere coupling, here I am not commenting about that case.
 {:.smallblock}

 [^1]: Baklanov, A. et al. (2014): Online coupled regional meteorology chemistry models in Europe: current status and prospects, *Atmos.
 Chem.
 Phys.*, 14, 317-398, [doi-link](http://dx.doi.org/10.5194/acp-14-317-2014).
 [^2]: Ban, N., J. Schmidli, and C. Schär (2014), Evaluation of the convection-resolving regional climate modeling approach in decade-long simulations, *J. Geophys.
 Res.
 Atmos.*, 119, 7889–7907, [doi-link](http://dx.doi.org/10.1002/2014JD021478).
+[^3]: Kristina Lundgren, Direct Radiative Effects of Sea Salt on the Regional Scale, *KIT Scientific Publishing 2012*, ISSN 0179-5619, ISBN 978-3-86644-773-8

 #### Spatio-temporal Resolution

 Few years ago most of the NWPM were **hydrostatic**.
 An approximation that constrained the spatial resolution to values larger than (around) 15-20 km.
 However recently most of the NWPM (global climate models usually have larger spatial resolutions) are actually **non-hydrostatic**.
 However smaller spatial resolution also means improve the physical parameterizations and physical descriptions (and also increase the temporal resolution), a classical example is the convection.
-When the scale is highly improved some authors speak about **Cloud-Resolving-Models**[^2].
-The aerosols and chemistry can be included on several model scales, but I understand that higher resolution will means be carefull about the quality of the parametrization and its relations with cloud-microphysics and precipiation.
+When the scale is highly improved some authors speak about **Cloud-Resolving-Models** or **Convection-Resolving-Models(CRM)**[^2].
+The aerosols and chemistry can be included on several model scales, but I understand that higher resolution will means be careful about the quality of the parametrization and its relations with cloud micro-physics and precipitation.

 <figure class="half">
 <a